PaulSMilne/assignment2/README.md

 4. This method is in the Transaction constructor and returns this.card for the class.
 5. In my test I newed up the customer and his/her payment options and cards first, then when I created the new transaction there were values for this method to work with.
 6. Then I overloaded the makeTransaction method to take two different strings of parameters.
 If it includes a card, the card is used in the transaction.
 If it doesn't include a card, it finds uses this.card in the class constructure which is the true card in the hashmap of payment methods.

+Wednesday morning.
+I'm revisitig the code I've done to see if I can move some of the heavy lifting from the Transaction class to the Customer class.